Leon Davis (footballer): AFL career

 Davis won regular selection at Collingwood early in his career, playing almost forty games in his first two seasons.
 Playing as a small forward, Davis averaged almost a goal a game over this time.
-He played 23 matches and kicked 31 goals during the 2002 season, and played in the grand final loss against the Brisbane Lions, although he failed to register a possession in the match.
+He played 23 matches and kicked 31 goals during the 2002 season, and he played in Collingwood's 2002 grand final loss against the Brisbane Lions, although he failed to register a possession in the match.

-Davis went through a form slump late in the 2003 season, and missed the second half of the season (although he returned for the preliminary final), but returned to form in 2004, playing 19 games for 23 goals.
+Davis went through a form slump late in the 2003 season, and he missed the second half of the season (although he returned for the preliminary final), but he returned to form in 2004, playing 19 games for 23 goals.
 In 2005, Davis played his 100th game, becoming the first Aboriginal player to do so for the Collingwood Football Club.
-After six years playing exclusively as a small forward, Davis moved further up the field in 2007, playing some time in the midfield; but, he still managed 29 goals in the forward-line.
+After six years playing exclusively as a small forward, Davis moved further up the field in 2007, playing some time in the midfield; however, he still managed 29 goals in the forward-line.

 In 2008, Davis came 4th in the Copeland Trophy, Collingwood's best and fairest award, and represented the Dream Team in the AFL Hall of Fame Tribute Match.
-Davis also won the AFL's Goal of the Year, for a solo effort in Round 22 against : he tackled and dispossessed Des Headland on the half-forward flank, paddled and gathered the ball near the boundary line, ran inside 50 on the boundary line and hit a low and hard kick from a tight angle for a goal.
-In the 2008/09, he featured in the official advertisement for the AFL, contesting the Australian football against Kieren Jack along the surface of an ice hockey rink.
+Davis also won the AFL's Goal of the Year for a solo effort in Round 22 against : he tackled and dispossessed Des Headland on the half-forward flank, paddled and gathered the ball near the boundary line, ran inside 50 on the boundary line, and hit a low and hard kick from a tight angle for a goal.